Derived intersections over the Hochschild cochain complex: Derived intersection of the quantizied Lagrangians

-\paragraph Before we prove our main theorem we recall how Safronov (\cite{Saf}) defined the associative structure on the derived intersection.
+We follow (\cite{Saf}).
 Let $A$ be a brace algebra and $N$ (and $M$ resp.) be a right (and left resp.) brace module over $A$.
 The bar complex $T_\sbt(A[1])$ is a dg coalgebra.
 Gerstenhaber and Voronov \cite{GerVor} defined a multiplicative structure on the bar complex which makes $T_\sbt(A[1])$ into a bialgebra.
 Similarly, the one-sided bar complexes $N\otimes T_\sbt(A[1])$ and $T_\sbt(A[1])\otimes M$ carry a natural structure of a dg algebra compatible with the $T_\sbt(A[1])$ comodule structure.
 Therefore, the cotensor product

 carries a natural structure of a dg algebra.
-This cotensor product is quasi-isomorphic to the derived tensor product $N\otimes_A^L M$, hence we obtain a dg algebra structure on the derived tensor product.
+This cotensor product is quasi-isomorphic to the derived tensor product $N\otimes_A^L M$, providing the required dg algebra structure on the derived tensor product.
+This dg algebra structure is compatible with the dg-algebra structure on $N\otimes_\C M$ meaning that the natural map